deg/sodium/README.md

 ### Background

-I have used [re-com](https://github.com/Day8/re-com) for a while in my [re-frame](https://github.com/Day8/re-frame) projects.
+I used [re-com](https://github.com/Day8/re-com) in some of my earlier [re-frame](https://github.com/Day8/re-frame) projects.
 Re-com is a wonderful, reliable, easy to use, and opinionated library of UI components.
 In many ways, it was perfect.
 But, as the authors warn, it is designed for desktop applications.
 When I tried